 Is there a warranty that comes with it?

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
+Major manufacturers have established a standard 5-year parts warranty on dry charge units.
 While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 Is R-22 refrigerant going to get really expensive?